Gabson1/myCatalog/src/client/README.md

 - Redux management related files should always be annotated using the `3-char prefix` role annotation.
 Simply because the usage of redux management files is very broad and interchangeable by nature.

-#### CamelCased Postfix Annotation
+#### CamelCased Appending Annotation
-Postfixing a file name with the Role of the file
+Appending a filename with the Role of the file

 - `Routes` == `SomeScreenNameRoute.js`
 - `Views` == `SomeNameView.js`